 This follows the main reason – if you don’t have good specifications and acceptance testing then you run a high chance or getting something that does not work.
 Since there is not a solid QA testing or Acceptance testing Your developers did not test it before they deployed it

-I saw a case where the ticket was to implement and the requester was not explicit that it was set up for all pages.
+Following point 1 bad specifications, half the implementation requirements docs we have reviewed or the Jira ticket only said to ‘Implement HREFLang” and the requester was not explicit that it was set up for all pages.
 It was only implemented on the home page.
 The developers responded that in their research, they only saw examples of home pages so they only implemented it on the home pages.

 Upon further challenge, they said adding to the home page would be enough for Google to understand the relationships and apply them to all pages.
 This is why you need solid specifications that indicate it should be on all pages as well as testing to ensure it is not only on the pages but on them correctly.